About Calf Augmentation

 - Wants to increase the attractiveness of the calf contour.

-Calf implants can be performed as day surgery.
+The calf implant operation will be performed in hospital and usually dictates an overnight stay.
 A general anaesthetic is normally the choice of anaesthetic.

-Prior to the procedure Mr Briggs will draw on your legs.
+Prior to the procedure Dr Briggs will draw on your legs.
 This is to ensure final measurements and positioning of the implant/s.

 A small incision is made at the back of the knee (in the posterior popliteal crease).
 The underlying tissue is raised off the existing muscle and the implants are placed on top of the existing calf muscle (Gastrocnemius muscle).

-The procedure takes approximately one – two hours to perform.
+The procedure takes approximately one to two hours to perform.

 When you wake from the surgery you will be in compression stockings.
 You will be laying semi upright and your legs will be elevated higher than your body.
 This is very important to aid in reducing the post-operative swelling.